 Scrambled eggs a la Mexicana

-Huevo a la Mexicana is an egg dish served throughout Mexico for breakfast in homes and restaurants.
-Any dish in Mexico that has “a la Mexicana” in the name will always be prepared with tomato, onion, and serrano chile just as this one is.
+Huevo a la Mexicana is an egg dish very popular throughout Mexico for breakfast in homes and restaurants.
+Any dish in Mexico that has “a la Mexicana” in the name will always be with tomato, onion, and serrano chile just as this one is.
 The name of this dish roughly translates as “Mexican style egg.”
 It is delicious, inexpensive, healthy, and simple to prepare.
 By the way it is super similar to a Hungarian style “tojásos lecsó”.

 All around the coasts, including the Caribbean, Gulf of Mexico or even the Pacific, you can find outstanding fish dishes, amazing seafood selection.
 It is always worth to give a try to the daily local fresh fish offer, it will never disappoint you.

 Marquesitas are a dessert native to the state of Yucatán.
 They consist of a crepe, rolled like a taco, filled with cajeta or dulce de leche, condensed milk, jam, chocolate or edam cheese, also known as queso de bola.
-They are sold in squares, parks and streets and always freshly done ina special crepe maker pan.
+They sold those in squares, parks and streets and always freshly done ina special crepe maker pan.
 Be aware that only with cheese – as we tried for the first time – is a bit too dry.
 But be careful with the sweet sauces, better to choose only one on top of it, otherwise you end up with a super sweet version.
 No matter what, don’t miss it & enjoy!

 Carlota de limón